Fall 2023 Consultation

 Additional information

 • Amina Malko Fund for Refugee Participation: CCR member organizations who know refugees (either working for or associated with your organization) can encourage them to apply for the Fund.
 Look for the email sent to members (on Friday, August 25) or email us at refpart@ccrweb.ca.
-Deadline to apply: Thursday, September 21.
+Applications are now closed!

 • Simultaneous translation: This option will be available between English and French in all sessions.
 Please remember to bring your earphones/headsets to be able to listen to the service available via an app.